 or we were timeline animators, we would just create our application

-well, on here, not online, but on this frame,
+and drawings on here, on this frame,

 not really focused on that.
 We need to